WaqarShaozab/Data-Analytics-Portfolio/README.md

 - Dive into the dynamic landscape of crime trends in Washington D.C. through an illuminating Tableau data analysis.
 Uncover patterns, anomalies, and insights that shape the city's safety narrative.

 Exploring Social Influences on Vaping: Cross-Sectional Research Using SPSS
-- Delve into the realm of vaping's social influences through a cross-sectional research study powered by SPSS.
+- Delve into the realm of vaping's social influences through an IRB Approved cross-sectional research study powered by SPSS.
 Uncover nuanced insights into the factors driving vaping trends and their societal impact

 ## Education
 James Madison University, Harrisonburg, VA - Bachelor of Science, 2019